Exciting News!

 Media Mention | Business NC

-Nexsen Pruet's Ken Lewis, a busines attorney in the firm's Raleigh office, was profiled for Business North Carolina's article "Dynamic diversity: The changing look of N.C. executive power."
+Nexsen Pruet's Ken Lewis, a business attorney in the firm's Raleigh office, was profiled for Business North Carolina's article "Dynamic diversity: The changing look of N.C. executive power."

 The magazine developed a list of people in powerful positions throughout North Carolina's business and professional communities by asking for suggestions from various sources and reporting form their editorial team.
 While black executives dominate the list, they also included Asian and Hispanic leaders.